Funded by the French Ministry of culture, I photographed environmental changes near the Pyrenees in the South of France.

 Showing in over 100 group and solo gallery and museum exhibitions with artists such as Jeff Wall, and Martin Parr, Steve’s work has been collected by several institutions, such as Museum of Fine Arts, Houston, The Brooklyn Museum of Art, and Yale University.
 Reviews have been published in Art in America, his work has appeared in the New York Times, in several catalogues and in “Summertime,” a book published by Chronicle Books.

-Here are some of the types of photographs I plan on creating while at the Château de l’Esparrou.
+Here are some of the the work made at the Château de l’Esparrou.